Noise correlations behind superdiffusive quantum walks: model

-in which the initial position $n_0$ of the quantum walker is defined in the central site of the lattice.
-We consider open chains as the boundary condition throughout the analysis, with large enough lattice sizes so that the wave-function does not reach the edges over the time course described.
-Due to its stochastic nature, we stablish an ensemble of fifty subsequent and independent quantum walks to evaluate its average behavior.
+with the initial position $n_0$ of the quantum walker defined at the central site of the lattice.
+We consider open chains as the boundary condition throughout the analysis, with large enough lattice sizes so that the wave function does not reach the edges over the time course described.
+Considering the stochastic nature and the uniqueness of each sample owing to its specific noise or inhomogeneity, averaging over multiple samples provides a more representative and robust perspective on the system.
+Thus, we establish an ensemble of fifty subsequent and independent quantum walks to evaluate its average behavior.